Quick reference guide

 Value added tax

 As an exception to the above rules, the transfer of assets and liabilities under an asset deal is exempt from VAT if it relates to an "entire business" or a "branch of activity" (so-called transfer of going concern or "TOGC exemption").
 Transferred items constitute an "entire business" or a "branch of activity" if, for the buyer, they constitute a combination of elements allowing the buyer to carry on an independent economic activity.
 If all elements relating to an existing business are transferred, the TOGC exemption normally applies.
-If certain elements of the business are excluded from the transfer, it may be advisable to seek confirmation through a (formal or informal) ruling from the tax authority whether the TOGC exemption will be applied.
+If certain elements of the business are excluded from the transfer, it may be advisable to seek confirmation through a (formal or informal) ruling from the tax authority on whether the TOGC exemption will be applied.

 Avoiding joint tax and social security liabilities in an asset sale

-As an exception to this rule, a transfer will be immediately binding upon the relevant tax and social security authorities and the buyer will not be jointly liable for any outstanding liabilities of the seller if: (i) the seller obtains a "clean certificate" from the relevant tax and social security authorities (i.e., a document certifying that the seller does not have any outstanding liabilities vis-à-vis that particular authority); and (ii) the "clean certificate" is notified to the respective authorities at the same time as a copy of the transfer agreement.
+As an exception to this rule, a transfer will be immediately binding upon the relevant tax and social security authorities and the buyer will not be jointly liable for any outstanding liabilities of the seller if: (i) the seller obtains a "clean certificate" from the relevant tax and social security authorities (i.e. a document certifying that the seller does not have any outstanding liabilities vis-à-vis that particular authority); and (ii) the "clean certificate" is notified to the respective authorities at the same time as a copy of the transfer agreement.
 Note that the date on which the "clean certificate" was issued may only precede the date on which it is notified to the relevant authorities by a maximum of 30 days.
 To avoid last-minute complications, it is important to obtain any necessary "clean certificate" early on in the process.

 OECD's Two Pillar Solution

 The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting has put forward a so-called Two-Pillar Solution to address the tax challenges arising from the digitalization of the economy.
-Pillar Two is intended to introduce a global minimum effective rate of tax of 15% for large businesses in each jurisdiction where they operate and will lead to fundamental changes in the international tax system.
-It is currently being implemented in a large number of jurisdictions.
+Pillar Two was intended to introduce a global minimum effective rate of tax of 15% for large businesses in each jurisdiction where they operate, leading to fundamental changes in the international tax system.
+It has been implemented in a large number of jurisdictions, but some outside the EU resist (for example, the US).

-Groups will need to consider how the Pillar Two rules could impact on the life cycle of M&A transactions from the pre-acquisition phase (including transaction planning (such as the choice of acquisition structure and financing) and due diligence of the target group), the acquisition phase (such as contractual risk allocation around Pillar Two) to the post-acquisition phase and the impact of Pillar Two on any post-acquisition integration.
+Generally speaking, groups will need to consider how the Pillar Two rules, as implemented, have an impact on the life cycle of M&A transactions during the pre-acquisition phase (including transaction planning (such as the choice of acquisition structure and financing) and due diligence of the target group), the acquisition phase (and, in particular, the contractual risk allocation around Pillar Two) and the post-acquisition phase (impact of Pillar Two on any post-acquisition integration).

 Post-acquisition integration